 The Costa Mesa Municipal Code requires that office uses provide four (4) parking spaces per 1,000 square feet of floor area.
-Therefore, the other on-site office use (formerly occupied by "OptiumRX") that has a floor area of 34,149 square feet requires 137 parking spaces.
-In addition, the property owner has temporarily leased 347 parking spaces to an adjacent use (Anduril), while their headquarters are under construction.
+Therefore, the existing office use ("OptiumRX") that has a floor area of 34,149 square feet requires 137 parking spaces.
+In addition, the property owner has temporarily leased 347 parking spaces to an adjacent facility (Anduril), while their headquarters is under construction.